 • The Heritage Family (Black/African-American)

 The Heritage Family’s primary focus is to provide a supportive community for CEE families with shared African heritage.
 We provide this support with parent participation, and in partnership with the Center’s staff and administration.
-In unequivocal support of the Center’s mission, we collectively strive to ensure that all Center students with African heritage are joyful, resilient, life-long learners.
+In unequivocal support of the Center’s mission, we collectively strive to ensure that all Center students with African heritage are joyful, resilient, lifelong learners.

 • Latin American Affinity Group